What does Medigap do?

-- The monthly premium that you will pay for your Medigap policy will be in addition to the monthly Part B premium that you pay for Medicare.
+- The monthly premium that you will pay for your Medigap policy will be in addition to the monthly Part B premium you pay for Medicare.

 - Medigap plans are available for purchase from any insurance company licensed to sell in your state.

 - A Medigap plan covers a single person.
-If you and your spouse both need Medigap coverage, you will each have to buy your own policy.
+If you and your spouse both need Medigap coverage, you will each have to buy your policy.

 Understand Your Plan’s Additional Benefits:

 Understanding a Medicare Supplement plan’s additional benefits is crucial when it comes to deciding which plan is best for you.
-For example, Medigap Plan F, which is the most popular supplement plan, offers coverage of several additional benefits:
+For example, Medigap Plan G, which is the most popular supplement plan, offers coverage of several additional benefits:

-- Medicare Part A deductible
+- Medicare Part A Deductible

-- Medicare Part B deductible
+- Part B Excess Charges

-- Part B excess charges
+- Part B Preventive Care Coinsurance

-- Skilled Nursing Facility care coinsurance
+- Skilled Nursing Facility Care Coinsurance

 Medicare Supplement Enrollment & Eligibility

 The ideal time to purchase Medicare Supplement insurance occurs during the Medicare Supplement Open Enrollment Period (also known as Medigap Open Enrollment Period).
 This is a six-month period that starts on the month of your 65th birthday and extends an additional five months.
 During this period, you have a guaranteed right to purchase any Medicare supplement plan available to you in your state, regardless of your current health status.
-For more information on Medicare enrollment and eligibility click here.
+For more information on Medicare enrollment and eligibility, click here.

-To learn more about the different Medicare supplements available, view the Medicare supplement plan comparison.
+To learn more about the different Medicare supplements available, view the Medicare Supplement Plan Comparison.